Kew Bridge Ecovillage

 Kew Bridge Ecovillage was an ecovillage and social centre in Brentford on squatted land overlooking the River Thames at the north end of Kew Bridge in west London.

 Activists inspired by the land rights campaign group The Land is Ours occupied the long derelict site on 6 June 2009.
-The Royal Botanic Gardens, the world's largest collection of living plants and pioneer of horticultural preservation, face the ecovillage site on the opposite side of the river.
-The community was reported as saying it wishes to demonstrate the practicality of permaculture principles, living in simple bender structures, growing its own vegetables and recycling its waste.
+The Royal Botanic Gardens, the world's largest collection of living plants and a pioneer of horticultural preservation, faced the ecovillage site on the opposite side of the river.
+The community was reported as saying it wished to demonstrate the practicality of permaculture principles, living in simple bender structures, growing its own vegetables and recycling its waste.
 On 27 May 2010 police evicted the ecovillage inhabitants.

 The site

-The approximately one-acre brownfield site, formerly occupied by the Scottish Widows insurance company, is reported to have been vacant for more than 20 years.
-As of the 17th of February 2010 the current owners, the property development company St George, have been given planning permission by Hounslow Council for 164 flats, a business centre, gym and pub.
+The approximately one-acre brownfield site, formerly occupied by the Scottish Widows insurance company, was reported to have been vacant for more than 20 years.
+The property development company St George were given planning permission by Hounslow Council for 164 flats, a business centre, a gym and a pub.
 St George PLC were granted a possession order for the land in Brentford County Court on 7 May 2010.